kubeflow/community/proposals/pytorch-elastic-proposal.md

 ## Abstract

-[TorchElastic](https://pytorch.org/docs/1.9.0/distributed.elastic.html), which was open-sourced over a year ago in the [pytorch/elastic](https://github.com/pytorch/elastic) GitHub repository, is a runner and coordinator for PyTorch worker processes. it has been part of PyTorch core since 1.9.0.
+[TorchElastic](https://pytorch.org/docs/1.9.0/distributed.elastic.html), which was open-sourced over a year ago in the [pytorch/elastic](https://github.com/pytorch/elastic) GitHub repository, is a runner and coordinator for PyTorch worker processes.
+It has been part of PyTorch core since 1.9.0.
 This proposal is to support such a feature with the help of PyTorchJob.

 ## Background